NicoJanE/Rust-Development-Template-Stack/index.md

 ----

 # Where to find more information
 More documents can be found in the 'Howto" directory.
-It contains:
-1. For creating this Rust Docker container: open [how to create a development container](./Howtos/howto_create_A_dev_container)
+1. For creating this Rust Docker container: open [how to create a development container](./Howtos/Howto_Create_A_Dev_container)
-1. To add framework projects, these instructions are also available in the same document, see the document on [how to create a development container](./Howtos/howto_create_A_dev_container)
+1. To add framework projects, these instructions are also available in the same document, see the document on [how to create a development container](./Howtos/Howto_Create_A_Dev_container)

 <br>